Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

-which is an isomorphism when $k=0$. \end{thm} This relationship facilitates the computation of Real topological Hochschild homology.
-As an example, we compute the degree zero $D_{2m}$-Mackey functor homotopy groups of $\THR(H\mZ)$, for odd $m$. \begin{thm} Let $m\ge 1$ be an odd integer.
-There is an isomorphism of $D_{2m}$-Mackey functors
+which is an isomorphism when $k=0$. \end{prop} This relationship facilitates the computation of Real topological Hochschild homology.
+As an example, we compute the degree zero $D_{2m}$-Mackey functor homotopy groups of $\THR(H\mZ)$, for odd $m$.
+When restricted to $\underline{\pi}_0^{D_{2}}(\THR(H\mZ)^{D_{2p^k}}),$ this computation recovers a computation of~\cite{DMP22}, proven by different methods.